British-Library-Technical-Services/Documentation/docs/AVSIPGEN/post-transfer_tasks.md

     <img src="{{ site.baseurl }}/assets/images/physical_structure_side_swaps/2_physical_structure_select.png">

-3. This will take you to the Physical Structure pages, where you can view the existing structure
+3. This will take you to the Physical Structure page, where you can view the existing structure

     <img src="{{ site.baseurl }}/assets/images/physical_structure_side_swaps/3_physical_structure.png">

-4. To swap the files between sides, click on the listed file and a drop down will appear with all the files associated with that SIP
+4. To swap files between sides, click on the listed file and a drop-down menu will appear with all the files associated with that SIP

     <img src="{{ site.baseurl }}/assets/images/physical_structure_side_swaps/4_physical_structure_files.png">

 5. Select a file from the list to represent that Side in the Physical Structure
-6. If the file is already associated with an existing physical object or side, the file will highlight in red
+6. If the file is already associated with an existing physical object Node or Side, the file will highlight in red

     <img src="{{ site.baseurl }}/assets/images/physical_structure_side_swaps/5_physical_structure_swap_1.png">